 - Lunch breaks.
 Or when you do find time to take one, it’s usually taken sitting on a crate eating food that’s been re-plated after its fallen on the ground (because, hello, anything for the shot).

 - Phone calls from the preschool letting you know your toddler threw up—”Please, come pick him up.”

-- Much needed coffee breaks to keep you pyschosomatically focused.
+- Much needed coffee breaks to flick through Instagram.

 Anyone else (self-employed or not) fall victim to the above items?
 Yes you say.
 Well friends, here’s our solution: Chocolate Raspberry Mocha Swirl Pops.
-A cinch to make, so there’s no excuse not to make a double batch so they’re readily on hand.
+A cinch to make, so there’s no excuse not to make a double batch to keep them readily at hand.

 But what these pops do do, they shine as one of the tastiest summer treats to hit your coffee cravings.